itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-10-MatrixAlgebra/HW10-Prompt.md

 `1` dollar and `2` Euros make `20` $Eullar$.

 >\[!IMPORTANT]\
-> find out the value of a dollar in terms of $Eullar$.
+> Find out the value of a dollar in terms of $Eullar$.